HOME ABSTRACT MAP MODEL CONCLUSION CREDITS

 HUMAN DEATHS

-As climate change leads to longer and dryer seasons, wildfire frequency and intensity are expected to continue skyrocketing across the state.
+With climate change, wildfire frequency and intensity are expected to continue skyrocketing across the state.

 This is unacceptable.

-Fortunately, we have access to decades of historical wildfire data from the NASA MODIS Satellite.
+That's why we have access to historical wildfire data from the NASA MODIS Satellite.

 machine learning